 (f) Legal guardian.

-(ii) At least one of the following conditions applies:
+(ii) At least one of the following conditions applies to at least one child who is being considered in the placement request:

-(a) The child is under two years of age.
+(a) The child is four years of age or younger.

 (b) The child is in an emergency shelter.

-(c) The child has spent a substantial amount of time in the home of the parent or relative.
+(c) The child has spent a substantial amount of time in the home of the parent or relative who is the potential placement resource.

-(E) Upon approval by the receiving state or territory as evidenced by a signed JFS 01661 indicating that the placement may be made, the PCSA holding custody of the child shall:
+(E) Upon approval by the receiving state or territory as evidenced by a signed JFS 01661 (ICPC 100A) indicating that the placement may be made, the PCSA holding custody of the child shall:

 (1) Make arrangements for the child to travel to the receiving state.

 (2) Submit the JFS 01662 "Interstate Compact Report on Child's Placement Status (ICPC 100B)" (rev. 6/2009) to the compact or deputy compact administrator of the other state within ten business days of the child's placement or within ten business days of determining the placement will not be made.
-If the JFS 01662 is not submitted within the six month timeframe, the placement for approval will expire.
+If the JFS 01662 (ICPC 100B) is not submitted within the six month timeframe, the approval for the placement will expire.

 (3) Maintain financial responsibility for the care, medical care and education of the child and retain jurisdiction of the child until one of the following occurs: